GitHub contribution workflow for minor or infrequent changes

-This workflow is suitable for making minor or infrequent changes, by using GitHub's Web-based markdown editor.
-The GitHub editor is limited in terms of what you can do as the UI does not support all Git operations and authoring scenarios.
-If you need to make large contributions, or need support for advanced Git features (such as branching management, advanced merge conflict resolution), please refer to the major or long-running changes workflow.
+This workflow is suitable for making minor or infrequent changes, by using GitHub's web-based Markdown editor.
+The GitHub editor is limited in terms of what you can do, because the UI does not support all Git operations and authoring scenarios.
+If you need to make large contributions, or you need support for advanced Git features (such as branch management or advanced merge conflict resolution), refer to the major or long-running changes workflow.

-Using the GitHub editor to propose your changes, step-by-step
+Procedure for using the GitHub editor to propose your changes

-Navigate to the article's corresponding GitHub repository and Markdown file - you can use either of the following methods:
+Browse to the article's corresponding GitHub repository and Markdown file.
+You can use either of the following methods:

-Find the article by browsing the Markdown files in the related GitHub repository
+- Find the article by browsing through the Markdown files in the related GitHub repository.

-Click the Edit this file pencil icon in the upper right to go into edit mode:
+Select the Edit this file pencil icon to go into edit mode:

-Scroll to the bottom of the page, where you will see one of the following:
+Scroll to the bottom of the page, where you see one of the following:

-Commit changes - displays when you have write permissions to a repository, such as Editing files in your own repository.
+Commit changes: Appears when you have write permissions to a repository, such as editing files in your own repository.
 In this case, GitHub gives you two options for saving your changes:

-<branch-name>is the name of the branch you were on when you clicked the "Edit" button.
+<branch-name>is the name of the branch that you were on when you selected the Edit button.
 This applies your changes directly to the branch instead of using a pull request.
-At this point you are finished!
+At this point, you're finished!

 Pull request processing

-The previous section walked you through the process of submitting proposed changes, by bundling them in a new pull request (PR) which is added to the destination repository's pull request queue.
-A pull request enables GitHub's collaboration model, by asking for the changes from your working branch to be "pulled" and merged into another branch.
-In most cases, into the default/"master" branch in the main repository.
+The previous section walked you through the process of submitting proposed changes, by bundling them in a new pull request (PR) that is added to the destination repository's PR queue.
+A pull request enables GitHub's collaboration model, by asking for the changes from your working branch to be pulled and merged into another branch.
+In most cases, that other branch is the default/master branch in the main repository.

-Before your PR can be merged into its destination branch though, it may be required to pass through one or more PR validation processes, which can vary depending on the scope of proposed changes and the rules of the destination repository.
-After your pull request has been submitted, you can expect one or more of the following to happen:
+Before your pull request can be merged into its destination branch, it might be required to pass through one or more PR validation processes.
+Validation processes can vary depending on the scope of proposed changes and the rules of the destination repository.
+After your pull request is submitted, you can expect one or more of the following to happen:

-- CLA: If you are contributing to a public repository and are not a Microsoft employee, depending on the magnitude of the proposed changes, you may be asked to complete a short Contribution License Agreement (CLA) the first time you submit a PR to that repository.
-Once the CLA step has cleared, your PR will be processed.
+- CLA: If you are contributing to a public repository and are not a Microsoft employee, depending on the magnitude of the proposed changes, you might be asked to complete a short Contribution License Agreement (CLA) the first time you submit a pull request to that repository.
+After the CLA step is cleared, your pull request is processed.

-- Labeling: Labels may be automatically applied to your PR, which are used to indicate the state of your PR as it passes through the validation workflow.
-For instance, new PRs may automatically receive the "do-not-merge" label, indicating that the PR is has not yet completed the validation, review, and sign-off steps.
+- Labeling: Labels are automatically applied to your pull request, to indicate the state of your pull request as it passes through the validation workflow.
+For instance, new pull requests might automatically receive the "do-not-merge" label, indicating that the pull request has not yet completed the validation, review, and sign-off steps.

-- Validation/Build: Your changes may be examined by a series of automated checks to verify whether they pass validation testing.
-The validation tests may yield warnings/errors, requiring you to make changes to one or more files in your PR before it can be merged.
-The validation test results will be added as a comment in your PR for your review, and may also be sent to you via e-mail.
+- Validation and build: Automated checks verify whether your changes pass validation tests.
+The validation tests might yield warnings or errors, requiring you to make changes to one or more files in your pull request before it can be merged.
+The validation test results are added as a comment in your pull request for your review, and they might be sent to you in e-mail.

-- Auto-Merge: The PR may be automatically merged, if it passes validation testing and certain criteria.
-In this case, there is no further action required by you.
+- Auto-merge: The pull request might be automatically merged, if it passes validation testing and certain criteria.
+In this case, you don't need to take any further action.

 Review and sign-off

-Once all PR processing has completed, you should review the results (PR comments, preview URLs, etc.) to determine if additional changes to its files are required before you sign off for merging.
-If your PR has been reviewed by a PR reviewer, they may also provide feedback via comments if there are outstanding issues/questions to be resolved prior to merge.
+After all PR processing is completed, you should review the results (PR comments, preview URLs, etc.) to determine if additional changes to its files are required before you sign off for merging.
+If a PR reviewer has reviewed your pull request, they can also provide feedback via comments if there are outstanding issues/questions to be resolved prior to merge.

-Comment automation enables read-level users (users that don't have write permissions in a repo) to perform a write-level action, by assigning the appropriate label to a pull request.
-If you are working in a repository where comment automation has been implemented, use the hashtag comment listed in the following table to assign labels to let the reviewers in your repo know when a PR is ready for review/merge, to change the label status of a PR, or to close a PR.
-Microsoft employees will also be notified via e-mail for review and #sign-off of public repository PRs, whenever changes are proposed to articles for which you are the author.
+Comment automation enables read-level users (users who don't have write permissions in a repo) to perform a write-level action, by assigning the appropriate label to a pull request.
+If you are working in a repository where comment automation has been implemented, use the hashtag comments listed in the following table to assign labels, change labels, or close a pull request.
+Microsoft employees will also be notified via e-mail for review and sign-off of public repository PRs, whenever changes are proposed to articles for which you are the author.

 |Hashtag comment||What it does||Repo availability|

-Once the pull request is issue-free and signed-off, your changes will be merged back into the parent branch and the PR will be closed.
+When the pull request is issue-free and signed off, your changes are merged back into the parent branch and the pull request is closed.

-Remember, your pull request has to be merged by a pull request reviewer before the changes can be included in the next scheduled publishing run.
-PRs are normally reviewed/merged in the order they were submitted.
-If your pull request requires merging for a specific publishing run, you will need to work with your pull request reviewer ahead of time to ensure merge happens prior to publishing.
+Remember, your pull request has to be merged by a PR reviewer before the changes can be included in the next scheduled publishing run.
+Pull requests are normally reviewed/merged in the order of submission.
+If your pull request requires merging for a specific publishing run, you will need to work with your PR reviewer ahead of time to ensure that merging happens prior to publishing.

-Once your contributions have been approved and merged, they will be picked up by the Docs.Microsoft.Com publishing process.
+After your contributions are approved and merged, the docs.microsoft.com publishing process picks them up.
 Depending on the team that manages the repository you are contributing to, publishing times can vary.
 Articles published under the following paths are normally deployed at approximately 10:30 AM and 3:30 PM Pacific Time, Monday-Friday:

 It can take up to 45 minutes for articles to appear online after publishing.
-Once your article has been published, you can verify your changes at the appropriate URL:
+After your article is published, you can verify your changes at the appropriate URL:

 See Pull request best practices for additional information on the pull request process.